cncf/memorials/dan-kohn.md

 I didn't always agree with Dan, but I also never questioned his commitment to finding sustainable pathways for open source within the broader corporate world; the open source world is worse for having lost him.
 And beyond his technical contribution, Dan was unfailingly decent:  my heart goes out to his family, who has prematurely lost a devoted husband and father.

+## Deepak Vij
+Dan was Mr. CNCF.
+Under Dan’s tutelage, CNCF is where it is today, one of the most successful open source foundation.
+Dan was one of the nicest gentleman I have met.
+Always extremely supportive and went out of his way to make things happen.
+Dan, you will be sorely missed by everyone.
+It was an honor to have interacted with you all this time.
+May your soul rest in peace!
+Lastly, my deep condolences to the Dan’s family.